cgcarlosg/Printers-and-Inks-Online-Store/README.md

 # HTML-CSS-CapstoneProject

-The online store made as a final Microver html-css project.
-This shows two pages in which the design given by the author Mohammed Awad was followed and customized for a printer sales store, testing the best front-end practices.
+The online store was made as a final Microver HTML-CSS project.
+It has two pages in which the design given by the author Mohammed Awad was followed and customized for a printer sales store, testing the best front-end practices.
-It was used bootstrap as the main framework, the site also was built with media queries and it is completely responsive in two screen sizes.
+I used bootstrap as the main framework, the site also was built with media queries and it is completely responsive in two screen sizes.

 ![screenshot](https://github.com/cgcarlosg/Printers-and-Inks-Online-Store/blob/Feature/assets/screenshot.jpg)